vinayakbaranwal/gmail-mcp-v2/README.md

 2. Create a new project or select an existing one.
 3. Enable the Gmail API for your project.
 4. Go to Credentials and create an OAuth 2.0 Client ID.
 Choose "Desktop app" for the client type.
-5. Download and save the OAuth keys JSON as `~/.gmail-mcp/gcp-oauth.keys.json`.
+5. Download and save the OAuth keys JSON as `~/.gmail-mcp/gcp-oauth.keys.json`. ⚠️ NOTE: to create `~/.gmail-mcp/` through MacOS's Finder app you need to [enable hidden files](https://stackoverflow.com/questions/5891365/mac-os-x-doesnt-allow-to-name-files-starting-with-a-dot-how-do-i-name-the-hta) first.
 6. (Optional) For remote server installation (ex. using Smithery CLI), note the `CLIENT_ID` and `CLIENT_SECRET` from this file.

 ### Client OAuth (once per user)